activescott/home-infra/containers/home-assistant/README.md

 ### GoControl Linear GD00Z-4 Z-Wave Smart Garage Door Controller/with tilt sensor

-Easy to hook up and works like a champ.
+~~Easy to hook up and works like a champ.
 It is picky if the power goes out.
 You MUST follow the instructions to "resync" it by using another control (push button or remote) to raise the garage up and than down again completely.
-Then it works perfect.
+Then it works perfect.~~ This worked at first fine, but after about two months it stopped controlling the garage.
+I found a fair bit of similar experiences on the web.

+I have since switched to a Zooz ZEN17 Universal Relay to control the garage (see below).

+#### Zooz Z-Wave Plus 700 Series Universal Relay ZEN17 with 2 NO & NC Relays (20A, 10A)

+I use this to control the garage door now.
+I do not _yet_ have it hooked up for the full "garage" integration in Home Assistant so it looks more like a switch than a garage door at the moment.

 ### Ubiquity UniFi